 3. Use Your Desk for Support

-Your adjustable standing desk serves as an excellent stabilizer light touch on its surface can provide the balance you need while maintaining proper form.
+Your desk serves as an excellent stabilizer during these exercises.
+A light touch on its surface can provide the balance you need while maintaining proper form.
 The key is to stay near your desk or a wall when trying new movements.
 At first, your range of motion might be smaller as you build stability - this careful approach helps prevent falls or strain.

 4. Modify for Your Flexibility Level